ISSF World Cup: World Cup Final

-Seasons and venues
+Editions

 The venues are decided by the ISSF from time to time.
 However, some are more common than others.
 Two World Cups in rifle and pistol events are almost always held in Munich and Milan.
 The other two are usually held outside Europe, in places like Fort Benning, Buenos Aires, Seoul, Changwon or Sydney.
 Some common locations for the shotgun competitions are Nicosia, Lonato, New Delhi, and Americana, São Paulo.
 A new location for the shotgun competitions is held in Kerrville, Texas located in the Hill Country of Texas.

 In Olympic years, an early World Cup is held at the Olympic venue and considered a Pre-Olympic test event.